DataDog/kafka-kit/cmd/topicmappr/README.md

 Avoids reassigning partitions where movement isn't necessary, greatly reducing reassignment times and resource load for simple recoveries.

 ### Balancing Partition Placement With Constraints
-For each broker pending replacement, topicmappr chooses the least-utilized candidate broker (based on a combination of topics held and leadership counts) that satisfies the following constraints:
+For each broker pending replacement, topicmappr chooses the least-utilized candidate broker (based on partition counts or storage available, configurable via the `-placement` param) that satisfies the following constraints:

 - the broker isn't already in the replica set
 - the broker isn't in any of the existing replica set localities (looks up the built in `rack-id` parameter)
-- [todo] arbitrary, user-supplied constraint keys

 Provided enough brokers, topicmapper determines the appropriate leadership, follower and failure domain balance.